Posted by mark on Jul 04 2017 in Midwestern Landscapes

-Posted by mark on Jul 03 2017 in Botanicals
+Posted by mark on Jul 07 2017 in Around The House, Botanicals

 Botanical Studies - a new show at the Carnegie Center for the Arts in Three Rivers, Michigan.
 This exhibit features 18 close-up, pixel-shifted, focused-stacked photos of plain ole ordinary plants.
 The kind you have sitting on your desk or growing in your yard.
 I think the playbill for the exhibit summarizes it all: